lubosz/litecoin/doc/gitian-building.md

     gpg: skipped "laanwj": secret key not available

 When you execute `gsign` you will get an error from GPG, which can be ignored.
-Copy the resulting `.assert` files in `gitian.sigs.ltc` to your signing machine and do
+Copy the resulting `.assert` files in `gitian.sigs.elsm` to your signing machine and do

 ```bash
     gpg --detach-sign ${VERSION}-linux/${SIGNER}/elysium-linux-build.assert